Pustular Psoriasis

 http://www.webmd.com/skin-problems-and-treatments/psoriasis/pustular-psoriasis [email protected]

 Pustular psoriasis is an uncommon form of psoriasis.
-People with pustular psoriasis have clearly defined, raised bumps on the skin that are filled with pus (pustules).
+People with pustular psoriasis have clearly defined, raised bumps on the skin filled with pus (pustules).
 The skin under and around these bumps is red.
 Large portions of the skin may redden.

 Causes: